GoogleContainerTools/kpt-functions-catalog/examples/kubeval-imperative/README.md

 ### Function invocation

-Get this example and try it out by running the following commands:
+Try it out by running the following command:

 ```shell
 # We set `strict=true` to disallow unknown field and `skip_kinds=MyCustom,MyOtherCustom` to skip 2 kinds that we don't have schemas.